Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 This is how you can update the menus, commands and packages on your virtual machine.
 This is not about updating Nightscout.
 If you want to update Nightscout, please have a look at [this](./update_nightscout.md).

 Open a [terminal](./Terminal.md).
 A [menu](./Menu.md) should come up automatically.
-Select "Update platform" from the Google cloud setup submenu.
+Select "Update platform" from the Google Cloud setup submenu.
 You can then check the status page to confirm that your setup has been [updated](./GC_ReleaseNotes.md).
 <br/>

 ---